 Manchester International Festival, June

 Every two years, Manchester’s main landmarks are overrun with artists, performers and musicians for the month long Manchester International Festival.
 Enjoy world premieres of plays and concerts or discover intimate performances in hidden locations.
-Don’t miss the chance to witness the city in all its glory.
+Don’t miss the chance to witness the city in all its glory!

 Manchester Food and Drink Festival, September

 In September, the entire city brims with pop-up markets and food trucks alongside more immersive and creative supper clubs and workshops at the Manchester Food and Drink Festival.
-Discover the new foodie trends taking over the UK and the rest of the world while going home with a slightly expanded belly as a souvenir.
+Discover the new foodie trends taking over the United Kingdom and the rest of the world while going home with a slightly expanded belly as a souvenir.